 National Fuel Gas in Focus

-Headquartered in Williamsville, National Fuel Gas (NFG) is a Utilities stock that has seen a price change of -6.79% so far this year.
-The energy company is currently shelling out a dividend of $0.43 per share, with a dividend yield of 3.32%.
-This compares to the Utility - Gas Distribution industry's yield of 2.66% and the S&P 500's yield of 1.91%.
+Based in Williamsville, National Fuel Gas (NFG) is in the Utilities sector, and so far this year, shares have seen a price change of 4.71%.
+The energy company is currently shelling out a dividend of $0.43 per share, with a dividend yield of 3.17%.
+This compares to the Utility - Gas Distribution industry's yield of 2.49% and the S&P 500's yield of 1.96%.

-In terms of dividend growth, the company's current annualized dividend of $1.70 is up 1.2% from last year.
-National Fuel Gas has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 2.59%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-National Fuel Gas's current payout ratio is 50%.
-This means it paid out 50% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.70 is up 1.2% from last year.
+In the past five-year period, National Fuel Gas has increased its dividend 5 times on a year-over-year basis for an average annual increase of 2.41%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+National Fuel Gas's current payout ratio is 50%, meaning it paid out 50% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, NFG expects solid earnings growth.
-The Zacks Consensus Estimate for 2018 is $3.46 per share, which represents a year-over-year growth rate of 3.59%.
+NFG is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $3.55 per share, which represents a year-over-year growth rate of 6.29%.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that NFG is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+That said, they can take comfort from the fact that NFG is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report